FigmaAI/TalkToFigmaDesktop/README.md

 3. Paste into your Cursor settings under MCP servers:

 > [!NOTE]
-> The config is contained not only TalkToFigmaDesktop, but also official Figma DevMode MCP server URL.
+> The config contains both Cursor Talk to Figma desktop and the official Figma DevMode MCP server URL.

 ```json
 {